pawarispongrat/pawarispongrat/README.md

 - 👋 Hi, I’m @pawarispongrat
-- 👀 I’m interested in Jingkabell
+- 👀 I’m interested in FrontEnd Dev
-- 🌱 I’m currently learning dance dom dom yes yes
+- 🧑‍🎓 I’m currently learning Information & technology from SIT KMUTT
-- 📫 How to reach me IG newt_pwz
+- 📫 How to reach me pwrisphngsratn272@gmail.com

 ---
 ### :hammer_and_wrench: Languages and Tools :